Overview

 User Conversations

-The imposter syndrome of adulting runs deeper than simple task management.
+Through conversations, I found that there was a sentiment of imposter syndrome of adulting that runs deeper than simple task management.

 | CUSTOMER INSIGHTS

-Use to-do apps as lifelines for managing adult responsibilities like finances, job applications, and social commitments.
+rely on to-do apps to manage new responsibilities like finances, job applications, and social commitments.

 | COMPETITIVE ANALYSIS